Phoenician–Punic Sardinia: Military expansion of Carthage

 Known for their prosperity, the city-states of Sardinia entered into Carthage's orbit of expansion.
 The nascent Punic colonial power, projected towards the conquest of the merchant routes in the western Mediterranean, was interested not only in controlling the territory of the coastal urban centers, but also the fertile plains of the interior, and above all the exclusive exploitation of the rich metal mines.
 A long war began which saw the Punics penetrate towards the inland territories.

 In defense of Punic interests, in 540 BC Carthage sent an expert general to Sardinia, already victorious in Sicily against the Greeks and called Malchus (i.e. the King) by them.
 Having landed on the island with an expeditionary force made up of the Punic elites, with the task of freeing the coastal cities from the impending danger of annihilation, Malchus found the organized resistance of the Nuragic Sardinians.
 Overwhelmed by continuous attacks and the guerrilla that developed around their movements, the Carthaginians were forced to retreat and re-embark suffering heavy losses.
 The intervention of Carthage was described by the Roman historian Justin, and it seems that in the African motherland this defeat was described as a disaster, so much so that it subsequently motivated extensive civil and military reforms.
 After these events, the army was strengthened and became the symbol and instrument of the Carthaginian desire for domination.

 After the victorious Battle of Alalia against the Phocaea Greeks, the Punics under the command of the two brothers Hasdrubal and Hamilcar, sons of Mago, in 535 BC led a new military campaign for the conquest of the island.
 In 509 BC the Southern and Central-western portion of Sardinia was in the hands of Carthage.

+Carthaginian transition

+The Carthaginian annexation of Sardinia marked a pivotal turning point, replacing the cooperative Nuragic-Phoenician equilibrium with centralized Punic governance and resource extraction.
+Coastal cities like Karalis (Cagliari) and Nora adopted Punic administration and Tophet shrines.
+In contrast, the inland Nuragic community persisted and also maintained indigenous pottery-making traditions.

+This dichotomy created a fragmented cultural landscape, with the Punic hegemony of the coastal cities coexisting with the enduring autonomy of Nuragic people in the mountainous hinterland.
+The Iglesiente mines operated under Carthaginian oversight, yet rural areas preserved traditional bronze-working.
+These divisions persisted through the Roman conquest (238 BCE), with Latin sources distinguishing coastal "Sardi Punic" from inland "Sardi Pelliti" tribes.